somemorewater/river/docs/store.md

 - Removes and hides the value if the key has expired.
 - Increments the operations counter.

-The REPL layer converts this into user-facing output:
+The command layer converts this into user-facing output:

 - present → prints the value
 - missing → prints `NULL`